 Special Topics in Curriculum & Instruction: TIRP V is the fifth and final semester of the General Education Two-Year Alternative Licensure Program.
-The purpose of this course is to support 2YALP teachers as they review the important knowledge and skills related to classroom teaching.
-Teaching strategies, middle and high school Literacy, and thinking skills will be stressed.
+The purpose of this course is to support 2YALP teachers as they review the critical knowledge and skills related to classroom teaching.
+Teaching strategies and thinking skills will be stressed.
 Diverse classrooms will also be stressed.
 TIRP V will address these critical elements by reviewing the Colorado Department of Education (CDE) Colorado Quality Teacher Standards.